HelpSeeker/CoubDownloader/README.md

 * some enabling switches (e.g. --keep) don't have a disabling counterpart, so activating their options via a config means you can't disable them at runtime
 * using a CLI media player to preview audio files may lead to its keyboard shortcuts not working
 * Python 3.8 and newer will print tracebacks (only warnings) when the user interrupts the program (see the Wiki for more infos)
-* (GUI only) progress messages don't use monospace fonts on Windows
-* (GUI only) Gooey seems to be broken for WxPython 4.1.0
-* (GUI only) Workspace doesn't get cleaned if the user stops the script manually